Managing Your Money: Strategies to Consolidate Multiple Debts

 Debt consolidation loans

 These are unsecured loans where you total up the amount of debt you have and borrow the same amount from a traditional bank, a credit union or a peer-to-peer lending service.
-Once the loan is transferred into your bank account, you repay all your debt in one shot and then service the one loan you have availed of.
+Once the loan is transferred into your bank account, you repay all your debt in one shot and then pay down the single loan.

 For example, if you have multiple credit card debts with interest rates, say, between 15–25%, you can take one loan at a lesser interest rate and pay off all your debts.
 To qualify for a debt consolidation loan, you will need to have a qualifying credit score, a good borrowing and payment history, and income proof that you can pay off the debt consolidation loan.